1. About trimethoprim

 Can I drive or ride a bike?

 Yes.
-Trimethoprim shouldn't affect you being able to drive or cycle.
+Trimethoprim should not affect you being able to drive or cycle.

 Will it reduce my fertility?

-There's no firm evidence to suggest that taking trimethoprim will reduce fertility in either men or women.
+There's no evidence to suggest that taking trimethoprim reduces fertility in either men or women.

 Will it stop my contraception working?